-For new visitors to our site, let me offer an overview of our department.
-Classics at NU comprises a lively group of multidisciplinary scholars with broad interests who are engaged in a variety of research and teaching projects about Greek and Roman antiquity.
+Classics at Northwestern University comprises a lively group of multidisciplinary scholars with broad interests who are engaged in a variety of research and teaching projects about Greek and Roman antiquity.
 Please browse the faculty profiles for details of their specific research areas.
 All these scholars work together to provide a strong, imaginative curriculum, including excellent training in both Greek and Latin.

 Our undergraduate majors and minors are intellectually ambitious students who enjoy small classes, strong advising by faculty, and support for extra-curricular activities.
 The requirements for the major in Classics and minors in Greek and Latin allow students considerable flexibility in the design of their personal programs of study and the opportunity to undertake independent research through enrollment in our Research Seminar for Majors.